-- Software that collects, stores, or transmits user data (including browser activity), passwords, personally identifiable information, or other sensitive information must offer an easily accessible and clear privacy policy. - Software must not bypass or facilitate bypassing of other software licensing by using software decipherers or altering another piece of software in such a way that bypasses licensing restrictions. - Software must not generate license keys for another piece of unrelated software which can facilitate licensing restrictions to be bypassed. - Tracking software must provide a runtime notice that the software is active (for example, login message, a system tray icon with controls, or an always-on-top notice window).
+- Software must not generate license keys for another piece of unrelated software which can facilitate licensing restrictions to be bypassed. - Tracking software must provide a runtime notice that the software is active (for example, login message, a system tray icon with controls, or an always-on-top notice window).

 McAfee recognizes the privacy concerns of its users and as such will not inhibit a user's pursuit to augment their privacy through other tools.
 Although these technologies may certainly be abused, many are utilized by individuals concerned for their own safety in oppressive regions or to combat surveillance.
-Therefore, legitimate tools that offer the following primary behaviors and do not exhibit other behaviors expressed in these criteria will not be blocked by McAfee products:
+Therefore, legitimate tools that offer the following primary behaviors and do not exhibit other behaviors expressed in these criteria will not generally be blocked by McAfee products:

 - Virtual Private Networking (VPN) or other communication encryption

 - File or disk encryption

 - File or disk wiping

 - Steganography

 - Anti-Forensics

 - Computer Anti-Theft

 - Anonymizing Internet/web browsing traffic

 - Home security/surveillance software